wachaon/wes/docs/README.en.md

 # Install

-*wes* need is *wes.js* only file.
+*wes.js* *wes* .
 To download, start a command prompt and enter the following command.

 ```shell